google/ide-perf/README.md

 Features
 ---
 * **Method tracer:** choose some methods, then get call counts and overhead measurements in real time as the IDE is being used.
+Methods are traced on-the-fly using bytecode instrumentation.
   There is both a method list view and a call tree view.
 Tracing commands are auto-completed as you type.
 Tracing overhead is low (approx. 200 ns per call).

 * **Parameter tracer:** track how many times a method is called with a specific argument.
   For example, you can trace the first parameter of `JavaPsiFacade.findClass` to visualize